Besakih Temple Bali

 Besakih Temple Entrance Fee

-There is no guarantee sarong is available at the ticket office.
-The temple is not only popular with its size, but also a scam.
+The temple is not only popular with its size but also a scam.
 Some pushy lady and a child will try to sell or rent a sarong.
 And the official guide will most likely try to rip off tourists with its non-mandatory tips.
 Avoid using the pushy guide and be firm.

 Besakih Temple Entrance Fee